Movatterモバイル変換

 If normalized numbers are not required, the size can be reduced to 3-bit by reducing the exponent down to 1.

-In situations where the sign bit can be excluded, each of the above examples can be reduced by 1 bit further, keeping only the left half of the above tables.
+In situations where the sign bit can be excluded, each of the above examples can be reduced by 1 bit further, keeping only the first row of the above tables.
 A 2-bit float with 1-bit exponent and 1-bit mantissa would only have 0, 1, Inf, NaN values.

-If the mantissa is allowed to be 0-bit, a 1-bit float format would have a 1-bit exponent, and the only two values would be 0 and Inf.
+Removing the mantissa would allow only two values: 0 and Inf.
+Removing the exponent does not work, the above formulae produce 0 and sqrt(2)/2.
 The exponent must be at least 1 bit or else it no longer makes sense as a float (it would just be asigned number).

 See also